deleonio/kern-develop-kit/CONTRIBUTING.en.md

 #### Assets and visual tests

-Visual tests require correctly loaded assets (fonts and icons) to create meaningful screenshots:
+Visual tests require correctly loaded assets (fonts and icons) to produce meaningful screenshots:

-- **inject-assets.css** - Central asset injection file with @import statements for:
+- **inject-assets.css** – central asset injection file with `@import` statements for:
-  - `assets/material-symbols-subset/style.css` - Reduced Material Icons set
+  - `assets/material-symbols-subset/style.css` – reduced Material Icons set
-  - `assets/fira-sans-v17-latin/style.css` - Fira Sans font family (400-700)
+  - `assets/fira-sans-v17-latin/style.css` – Fira Sans font family (400–700)

-- **inject-a.css** - Generated by build process and used in visual tests via `THEME_CSS` environment variable
+The visual tests set `THEME_CSS=$(pwd)/inject-assets.css` to load this file into the sample application.

-**Important**: Without correctly loaded assets, visual tests would be falsely detected as "changed" since fallback fonts or missing icons would be used.
+**Important**: Without the proper assets the visual tests would appear “changed”, because fallback fonts or missing icons would be used.

 ### Code quality